Postgraduate Diploma Secondary Education (QTS)

 Our Standard Requirements

-All applicants to Secondary PGDipEd (QTS) programmes must hold a degree from a UK HEI (or an equivalent qualification) in a relevant subject, as well as GCSE grade 4* or above (or equivalent) in Mathematics and English.
+All applicants to Secondary PGCE (QTS) programmes must hold a degree from a UK HEI (or an equivalent qualification) in a relevant subject, as well as GCSE Maths and English (Grade 4/C or above) or equivalent qualifications which will be a condition of any offer, if not already achieved.
+Equivalency tests will be accepted but only from equivalency testing.

 Please see individual subject pages for further information.